Email FacebookTwitterMenu burgerClose thin

 Step #2: Collect Information About Your Finances and Investments

-Once you’ve established goals and you’ve gotten help if you want it, you can begin an overview of what your financial situation looks like.
+Once you’ve set goals, you can compile an overview of your financial situation.
 Include any assets and liabilities, such as properties, investments, retirement accounts and loans.
 Analyzing all of this information provides a more accurate understanding of your current financial standing.

-When you’re collecting information, start with consistent items like your rent or mortgage, utility bills and other fixed expenses.
-Then look at your spending history to get an idea of what you normally spend on things like groceries, entertainment, travel, clothes, etc. And of course, you’ll want to have a clear sense of your income, including your paycheck and any investment or rental income.
+When you’re collecting this information, start with consistent outlays like your rent or mortgage, utility bills and other fixed expenses.
+Then look at your spending history to get an idea of your discretionary spending on things like groceries, entertainment, travel, clothes and other areas.
+And of course, you’ll want to have a clear sense of your income, including your paycheck and any investment or rental income.

 Step #3: Construct a Comprehensive Financial Plan

 With your financial standing and goals defined, you can start developing the actionable steps of your financial plan.
-Most likely, this will include saving money for retirement, an emergency fund or a big purchase.
-Investing will also likely play a prominent role in your financial plan – over the long term, investing in the market is the best way to grow your wealth.
+Most likely, this will include saving money for retirement, establishing an emergency fund or a big purchase.
+Investing will also likely play a prominent role in your financial plan – over the long term, investing in the market can be an effective way to grow your wealth.

-How exactly you invest will be up to your individual preferences and risk tolerance.
-If you work with a financial advisor, she can help you determine the best asset allocation between large and small-cap stocks, bonds, cash, and alternative investments for your preferences.
+How exactly you invest your money will likely be dictated by your goals, time horizon, risk tolerance and other factors.
+If you work with a financial advisor, they can help you identify and implement an appropriate asset allocation – how you spread your money across stocks, bonds, cash and alternative investments.

-Finally, if you have significant debt, part of your plan will be to pay it down.
+If you have significant debt, part of your plan will be to pay it down.
 How exactly you go about it, if you get a consolidation loan or not, if you increase your monthly payment or if leave it unchanged will be dependent on your situation.
+Rather than focusing on paying down credit card or student loan debt, wealthier individuals often engage in tax-efficient borrowing or strategically managing debt to enhance overall financial returns.

 A financial advisor can help with the financial planning process, offering recommendations based on your financial overview.
 Whether it’s suggesting a savings minimum or proposing a debt repayment timeline, they are there to help.
 Take into account any risks or alternatives they point out.
 If your financial plan ever needs to be changed, these steps can prevent you from getting stuck.